-- Press and hold the -Ñ- button for about 8 seconds.
-The current zone number will appear in the display. - Find your current location on the zone map.
+- 1. Press and hold the mode button for about 10 seconds.
+The current zone number will appear in the display. - 2.
+Find your current location on the zone map.
 Refer to the illustration.
-Record the zone number. - Press and hold the -Ñ- button until the new zone number appears in the display.
+Record the zone number. - Press the mode button repeatedly to toggle through the zone numbers until the desired number shows in the display.
 After you stop pressing the switch in, the display will show a compass direction within a few seconds.